 Well, it often isn’t as local as you are probably thinking!
-“Local” should imply a close geographic relationship between you and where your food was grown—but, there is actually no consensus on the meaning of the term.
-There are no third party certifications, set production standards or required growing practices under federal programs that support local or regional foods.
+“Local” should imply a close geographic relationship between you and where your food was grown—but, there are no third-party certifications, set production standards or required growing practices under federal programs that support local or regional foods.
 “Local food” does not provide any indication of food qualities such as freshness or nutritional value, and the term cannot be used as a reliable indicator that that food was grown organically or sustainably.

 Farms with local food sales represent 7.8 percent of U.S. farms, and while local food sales account for a small percentage (1.5%) of the total value of U.S. agricultural production, it is a growing and differentiated market for producers.